-Your mom probably won’t tell you about the doors that were closed or the burdens she’s faced simply because she’s a woman.
-The obstacles vary with time and place and range from idiotic (women can’t run marathons) to dangerous (honor killings, increased risk of domestic abuse) to excruciatingly frustrating (women still earn less than men and still knock out most of the household tasks).
+The obstacles vary with time and place and range from idiotic (women can’t run marathons), to dangerous (honor killings, increased risk of domestic abuse), to excruciatingly frustrating (women still earn less than men and complete most of the household tasks).
 And yet, women show up every day and do what needs to be done.

 70% Of Our Poor Are Women And Children …